SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/00-getting-started.md

 export only your processed data to a new file.

 OpenRefine is:
-* Free
+* Free.
 * Open source ([source on GitHub](https://github.com/OpenRefine/OpenRefine)).
 * Has a large growing community, from novice to expert, ready to help.
-* Works with large-ish datasets (100,000 rows), but does not scale to many millions of rows.
+* Works with large-ish datasets (100,000 rows), but does not yet scale to many millions of rows.

 Click the arrow in the bottom right of the page to proceed to the next lesson.